Shankar1371/cost-of-living-dashboard/README.md

 # Cost of Living Dashboard

-Cost of Living Dashboard is an Android application designed to help users monitor and analyze their personal expenses alongside public cost-of-living indicators such as inflation and rent trends.
-The goal of the project is to provide a single place where individuals can view both their own spending data and broader economic information so that they can make informed financial decisions.
+Cost of Living Dashboard is an Android application that helps people understand how changes in prices impact their everyday lives.
+The app combines personal expense tracking with public cost-of-living indicators so users can view their own spending alongside broader economic trends.

+## Why It Matters

+Keeping a budget is hard when prices for rent, groceries, and utilities are constantly shifting.
+This project aims to give individuals a single place to:

+* record daily purchases,
+* watch how local markets evolve, and
+* make informed decisions about future spending.

+By bringing these data points together, the application turns raw numbers into actionable insight that can improve financial awareness and planning.

+## Features

+* **Personal expense tracking** – log purchases with categories and notes.
+* **Public cost-of-living data** – view inflation, rent, and other indices from open data sources.
+* **Trend analysis** – charts and history views show how costs change over time.
+* **Budgeting tools** – set spending limits and receive alerts when approaching them.
+* **Offline-first design** – all data is stored locally with Room so the core features work without a network connection.

-## Project Idea
+## Technology Stack

-Many people struggle to keep track of rising living expenses and how those changes impact their personal budgets.
-This project aims to create an easy-to-use dashboard that combines:

-- **Personal expenses** entered by the user.
-- **Local market trends** such as price changes in groceries or utilities.
-- **Inflation and rent indices** retrieved from public sources.

-By aggregating these data points, the app offers real-time insights into how costs are evolving and where the user's money is going.
-Historical data is stored locally so the app can display trends over time, provide simple analytics, and send alerts when significant changes occur.
+The app is built with the modern Android toolchain:

+* Kotlin language
+* MVVM architecture with ViewModel and LiveData
+* Navigation component for in-app movement
+* Room database for persistent storage
+* Material Design components for a familiar user experience

-## End Goal
+## Getting Started

-The ultimate objective of Cost of Living Dashboard is to empower users with actionable information about their finances.
-The app is intended to:

-1. Present a clear overview of day-to-day spending.
-2. Compare personal expenses with city or region level statistics.
-3. Help users set budgeting goals and track progress toward them.
-4. Give warnings or recommendations when costs change dramatically.

-With these features, students, professionals, and families can better understand their cost of living and plan accordingly.

-## Building the Project

-This repository contains a standard Android Studio project.
-To build and run the application locally:

-1. Install [Android Studio](https://developer.android.com/studio) (Electric Eel or newer recommended).
+1. Install [Android Studio](https://developer.android.com/studio) (Electric Eel or newer is recommended).
 2. Clone this repository.
-3. Open the project in Android Studio and let Gradle download the required dependencies.
+3. Open the project in Android Studio and allow Gradle to sync the dependencies.
-4. Connect an Android device or use the emulator to build and run the app.
+4. Connect an Android device or start the emulator, then run the app from the IDE.

-The project uses Kotlin, AndroidX libraries, Navigation components, and Room for local data storage.
-All dependencies are defined in `app/build.gradle.kts`.
+The main app module and its dependencies are defined in `app/build.gradle.kts`.

+## Roadmap

+Some features that would further enhance the dashboard include:

+* Importing bank statements for automated expense entry.
+* Exporting reports for financial reviews.
+* Cloud backup and multi-device sync.

 ## Contributing

-Contributions are welcome!
-If you would like to add features or fix bugs, please open an issue or submit a pull request.
-Make sure to run the existing unit tests before pushing any changes.
+Contributions of all kinds are welcome.
+If you plan to open a pull request, please discuss major changes in an issue first and run `./gradlew test` before submitting your work.